 The health mark itself is an oval mark at least 6.5 centimetres by 4.5 centimetres high, and lists the following information in clearly legible type:

 - the country in which the establishment that prepared the meat (slaughterhouse) is located

 The health mark may also include an indication of the official veterinarian who carried out the health inspection of the meat.

 Other meat products that do not require a health mark are given an identification mark or 'ID mark' indicating their origin.
 The identification mark, applied by the food business operator, indicates that white meat, all cut meat and processed meat has been produced in accordance with the legal requirements.
 It should include the country of origin, the name of the establishment where the product was made and its approval number.
 Unlike health marks, ID marks do not indicate that any health inspection has been carried out.

-Products of animal origin cannot be sold in Northern Ireland the EU without either a health mark or an identification mark.
+Products of animal origin cannot be sold in Northern Ireland or the EU without either a health mark or an identification mark.

 Health and identification marks after 1 January 2021

-The Food Standards Agency has produced guidance on the health and identification marks that must be applied to food products of animal origin (POAO), such as meat, egg products, fish, cheese and milk, after the end of the EU transition period.
+The Food Standards Agency has produced guidance on the health and identification marks that must be applied to food products of animal origin (POAO) - such as meat, egg products, fish, cheese and milk - after the end of the EU transition period.
 See guidance on health and identification marks that applies from 1 January 2021.